Property Tax Considerations for Tiny Homes and ADUs

 Frequently Asked Questions

-What should I know about property tax considerations for tiny homes and adus?
+What are the property tax considerations for tiny homes on foundations?

 Tiny homes and accessory dwelling units (ADUs) are growing in popularity, but their property tax treatment varies enormously.
-A tiny home on wheels might pay zero property tax.
-A tiny home on a permanent foundation is taxed like any other house.
+A tiny home on wheels might pay zero property tax, while a tiny home on a permanent foundation is taxed like any other house.